EsotericSoftware/kryo/README.md

 Kryo JARs are available on the [releases page](https://github.com/EsotericSoftware/kryo/releases) and at [Maven Central](http://search.maven.org/#browse|1975274176).
 Latest snapshots of Kryo including snapshot builds of master are in the [Sonatype Repository](https://oss.sonatype.org/content/repositories/snapshots/com/esotericsoftware/kryo/kryo).

-## New in 2.22
+## Latest release is 2.24.0

-The 2.22 release fixes many reported issues and improves stability and performance.
-It also introduces a number of new features, most notably that it can use Unsafe to read and write object memory directly.
-This is the absolute fastest way to do serialization, especially for large primitive arrays.
+## New in relase 2.24.0

-The Maven JARs now contain a "shaded" version of ObjectWeb's ASM library to avoid conflicts with a different ASM version in your application.
-There's no longer a separate shaded jar.
+The 2.24.0 release fixes many reported issues and improves stability and performance.
+It also introduces a new feature: [annotations](#class-fields-annotations) that can be used to indicate which serializer should be used for a given field of a class.

 ## Overview